shrinerb/shrine/doc/advantages.md

 ### Resumable uploads

-Another challenge with large files is that it can be difficult for users to upload them to your app, especially on flaky internet connections.
-With a simple HTTP request, should there be any interruption during the execution, the whole upload needs to be retried from the beginning.
+Another challenge with large files is that it can be difficult for your users to upload them to your app, especially on flaky internet connections.
+Since by default an upload is made in a single long HTTP request, any connection failures will cause the upload to fail and have to be restarted from the beginning.

 To fix this problem, [Transloadit] company has created an open HTTP-based protocol for resumable uploads – **[tus]**.
 To use it, you can choose from numerous client and server [implementations][tus implementations] of the protocol.
-In this case you would typically have a [JavaScript client][tus-js-client] (via [Uppy][uppy tus]) upload to a [Ruby server][tus-ruby-server], and then attach uploaded files using the handy [Shrine integration][shrine-tus].
+In a typical app you would have a [JavaScript client][tus-js-client] (via [Uppy][uppy tus]) upload to a [Ruby server][tus-ruby-server], and then attach uploaded files using the handy [Shrine integration][shrine-tus].

+Alternatively, you can have [resumable multipart uploads directly to S3][uppy-s3_multipart].

 ## Security

-It's important to care about security when handling file uploads, and Shrine bakes in many good practices.
+It's [important][OWASP] to care about security when handling file uploads, and Shrine bakes in many good practices.
 For starters, it uses a separate "temporary" storage for direct uploads, making it easy to periodically clear uploads that didn't end up being attached and difficult for the attacker to